-The following Management's Discussion and Analysis ("MD&A") provides an overview of the business and operations of Organto Foods Inc. for the three and nine-month periods ended September 30, 2021.
-This report should be read in conjunction with the Company's September 30, 2021 unaudited condensed interim consolidated financial statements and its December 31, 2020 audited annual consolidated financial statements which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+The following Management's Discussion and Analysis ("MD&A") provides an overview of the business and operations of Organto Foods Inc. for the three months and year ended December 31, 2021.
+This report should be read in conjunction with the Company's December 31, 2021 audited annual consolidated financial statements which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").